kgajriaAgarwal/polyfills/Currying/Curry.md

 ## Implement curry function

-- requiremnets of curry function
+#### requiremnets of curry function
 1. curry() should return a function
 2. The returned function should
  2.1.
-If number of arguments matches the original function , return the final result 2.2.
+If number of arguments matches the original function , return the final resul 2.2.
 Otherwise return a function which expects the missing arguments, as this function needs to be curried as well.

 /* function curry(f){
   return function(a){